 The markets in which we operate are highly competitive and characterized by evolving customer needs and rapid technological change.
 We compete with a number of other manufacturers, some of which have significantly greater financial, technical and marketing resources than we have.
 In addition, these competitors may have the ability to respond more quickly to new or emerging technologies, adapt more quickly to changes in customer requirements, have stronger customer relationships, have greater name recognition and devote greater resources to the development, promotion and sale of their products than we do.
-As a result, we may not be able to compete successfully against designers and manufacturers of specialized electronic systems and components or within the markets for security and inspection systems, patient monitoring, diagnostic cardiology, anesthesia systems and defibrillator products or optoelectronic devices.
+As a result, we may not be able to compete successfully against designers and manufacturers of specialized electronic systems and components or within the markets for security and inspection systems, patient monitoring, diagnostic cardiology, anesthesia systems or optoelectronic devices.
 Future competitive pressures may materially and adversely affect our business, financial condition and results of operations.

 In the security and inspection market, competition is based primarily on factors such as product performance, functionality and quality, government regulatory approvals and qualifications, the overall cost effectiveness of the system, prior customer relationships, technological capabilities of the products, price, local market presence and breadth of sales and service organization.
-We believe that our principal competitors in the market for security and inspection products are Smiths Detection; L-3 Communications-Security and Detection Systems division; American Science and Engineering; Morpho Detection; Leidos; CEIA; Gilardoni, Nuctech and Astrophysics.
+We believe that our principal competitors in the market for security and inspection products are Smiths Detection, L-3 Communications-Security and Detection Systems division, Leidos,

+CEIA, Nuctech, Analogic, IDSS and Astrophysics.
 Competition could result in price reductions, reduced margins and loss of market share.
 Although our competitors offer products in competition with one or more of our products, we can supply a variety of system types and offer among the widest array of solutions available from a single supplier.
 This variety of technologies also permits us to offer unique hybrid systems to our customers that utilize two or more of these technologies, thereby optimizing flexibility, performance and cost to meet the customer's unique application requirements.

-In the patient monitoring, diagnostic cardiology, anesthesia systems delivery and defibrillator market, competition is also based on a variety of factors including product performance, functionality, value and breadth of sales and service organization.
-We believe that our principal competitors in the market for patient monitoring, diagnostic cardiology, anesthesia systems and related supplies are Philips Healthcare; GE Healthcare; Mindray Medical; Mortara Instrument; Dräger Medical; Nihon Kohden; Penlon, Maquet and Welch Allyn.
-We believe that our principal competitors in the market for our defibrillator products are Koninklijke Philips N.V., Zoll Medical Corporation, Physio-Control, Inc. and Cardiac Science.
+In the patient monitoring, diagnostic cardiology, and anesthesia systems delivery markets, competition is also based on a variety of factors including product performance, functionality, value and breadth of sales and service organization.
+We believe that our principal competitors in the market for patient monitoring, diagnostic cardiology, anesthesia systems and related supplies are Philips Healthcare, GE Healthcare, Mindray Medical, Mortara Instrument, Dräger Medical, Nihon Kohden, Penlon, Maquet, iRhythym and Welch Allyn.
 Competition could result in price reductions, reduced margins and loss of our market share.
 We believe that our patient monitoring products are easier to use than the products of many of our competitors because we offer a consistent user interface throughout many of our product lines.
 We also believe that the capability of our monitoring systems to connect together, and to the hospital IT infrastructure, is a key competitive advantage.
 Further, while some of our competitors are also beginning to introduce portal technology, which allows remote access to data from the bedside monitor, central station or other point of care, we believe that our competing technologies bring valuable, instant access to labs, radiology and charting at the point of care.
-Additionally, our defibrillator products have the ability to control the amount of current administered to a patient, which sets our products apart from a number of competitive products.